Hiddush (organization): Goals

 Supported by the Conservative, the Reconstructionist, and the Reform Judaism movements, Hiddush aims to change the existing religious power structure in Israel, with its Orthodox and ultra-Orthodox dominance, realizing the words of the Israeli Declaration of Independence, which states that, "The State of Israel ... will ensure complete equality of social and political rights to all its inhabitants irrespective of religion, race, or sex; it will guarantee freedom of religion, conscience, language, education, and culture".

 Among the organization's stated goals are the legalization of civil as well as religious marriage and divorce, ensuring recognition for Conservative, Reconstructionist, and Reform marriages and conversions, full rights for rabbis of all Jewish denominations, providing equal funding for non-Orthodox religious services, and civic equality in education, employment, and military service.
 Hiddush also pledges to fight discrimination against women, and to demand that yeshivas meet requirements for teaching non-religious subjects.
 The organization advocates for freedom of religion and consciousness, but not necessarily a complete separation of religion and state.

 According to Rabbi Regev, the social problems facing Israel are caused by the religious involvement in the state, including inequality in education, employment, and army service, discrimination against women, refusal of many ultra-Orthodox schools to implement the legal requirement for teaching mathematics, English, sciences, and civics, and the limitations on use of public transportation.
-Stanley Gold's concern is that Israeli economy may be reduced to a third-world level within ten years, due to the fact that a quarter of Jewish students in Israel study in the ultra-Orthodox school system, where they often don't study English or science, if a drastic shift in the ultra-Orthodox school curriculum does not occur, and an increase in ultra-Orthodox people's participation in the workforce doesn't take place.
+Stanley Gold's concern is that the Israeli economy may be reduced to a third-world level within ten years, due to the fact that a quarter of Jewish students in Israel study in the ultra-Orthodox school system, where they often don't study English or science, if a drastic shift in the ultra-Orthodox school curriculum does not occur, and an increase in ultra-Orthodox people's participation in the workforce doesn't take place.
 60 percent of ultra-Orthodox men in Israel study in yeshivas, and do not work, supporting their families solely with government stipends.
 Different studies have found that ultra-Orthodox men's avoidance of joining the Israeli job market costs Israel NIS 5 to 15 billion ($1.3 to 4 billion) annually.

 Activities

-During its start-up year, Hiddush has been operating on a $500,000 budget and skeleton staff.
+During its start-up year, Hiddush operated on a $500,000 budget and skeleton staff.
 It has a series of long-range projects, such as forming alliances with like-minded groups, using the social media in Israel and the Diaspora, publishing investigative media reports, legal challenges, "report cards" on the votes of Knesset members, and special outreach to Russian immigrants in Israel.